diodesign/simplyfive/README.md

 # simplyfive

 This is a simple 32-bit [RISC-V](https://riscv.org/specifications/) soft processor core implementation, specifically RV32I, in Verilog using [nMigen](https://github.com/m-labs/nmigen).
 This is my first attempt at developing a modern CPU: please don't expect it to be perfect.
-It's a personal learnng experience.
+It's a personal learning experience.

 I hope to one day get it up to RV32G compatibility, or at least RV32IMAC so it can boot a proper operating system.